 Commonly misspelled words:

 Führer .....
-Fuhrer, or Fuehrer (the latter spelling is an attempt to give the correct pronunciation without the ü umlaut, which can be had by holding down the ALT key and entering 129 on the numeric keypad)
+Fuhrer, or Fuehrer (the latter spelling shows the correct spelling without using the special umlaut ü character, which can be had by holding down the ALT key and entering 129 on the numeric keypad: see "Accents" below for more details)

 Der Führer .....
-Der Fuhrer, or Der Fuehrer (see note above for Führer)
+Der Fuhrer, or Der Fuehrer (see note above for Führer).

 Sturmbannführer .....
-Sturmbannfuhrer, or Sturmbannfuehrer (see note above for Führer)
+Sturmbannfuhrer, or Sturmbannfuehrer (see note above for Führer).

 Kämpfe .....
-Kampfe, or Kaempfe (the latter spelling is an attempt to give the correct pronunciation without the ä umlaut, which can had by holding down the ALT key and entering 132 on the numeric keypad)
+Kampfe, or Kaempfe (the latter spelling is an attempt to give the correct pronunciation without the ä umlaut, which can had by holding down the ALT key and entering 132 on the numeric keypad).

 Centre de la Mémoire .....
-Centre de la Memoire (the é accent is given by holding down the ALT key and entering 130 on the numeric keypad)
+Centre de la Memoire (the é accent is given by holding down the ALT key and entering 130 on the numeric keypad).

 Oradour-sur-Glane .....
 Oradour sur Glane (I am taking the spelling and punctuation from the Michelin maps and guides as being correct and they show it with the hyphens.
 The literature from the Centre de la Mémoire in Oradour itself shows it with the hyphens, although it seems quite common for authors, even French ones, to spell it without).